itsee-birmingham/standalone_collation_editor/docs/upgrade-notes/upgrade-2-0-x.md

 ---
 id: upgrade-2-0-x
-title: Upgrade to 2.0.x family from 1.x
+title: Upgrading to 2.0.x from 1.1.x
 sidebar_label: Upgrading to 2.0.x
 ---

-# Upgrading to 2.0.x from 1.1.x

 ## New features in this version